evgenyneu/Auk/README.md

 scrollView.auk.show(url: "http://site.com/bird.jpg")
 ```

 The page control is added to the superview of the scroll view when the `show` method is called.
-If scroll view has no superview the page control will not be added.
+That's why page control is not created when the scroll view has no superview.

 If `scrollView.superview` is `nil` then you may need to move that code that shows the images to the `viewDidAppear` method.